Setup with Locally Built Weaver Components

 Configuring

-to point to the connection profile of the Fabric network (e.g. <PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json
+In the core/drivers/fabric-driver folder, copy .env.template to .env and update CONNECTION_PROFILE to point to the connection profile of the Fabric network (e.g. <PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json)

 - Navigate to the